aliceswood/student-directory/README.md

 ruby directory.rb
 ```
 ## Exercises (step 8)
 1. We're using the each() method to iterate over an array of students.
 How can you modify the program to print a number before the name of each student, e.g. "1.
 Dr. Hannibal Lecter"?
-Hint: look into each_with_index()
+[Commit b9ecaf2](https://github.com/aliceswood/student-directory/commit/b9ecaf2cd9628ab13c534ddbffb1b6ebe9f22535).

 2. Modify your program to only print the students whose name begins with a specific letter.
+[Commit 5f0c045](https://github.com/aliceswood/student-directory/commit/5f0c045fb1b2543d60ef470cdc840c3aa9df6788).

 3. Modify your program to only print the students whose name is shorter than 12 characters.
+[Commit 61a123a](https://github.com/aliceswood/student-directory/commit/61a123a70e0910fc76de2451482352c63748d6a3).

 4. Rewrite the each() method that prints all students using while or until control flow methods (Loops).
+[Commit 0ec0d3f](https://github.com/aliceswood/student-directory/commit/0ec0d3fa4910fd5c8dff15acebebe78d32f50573).

 5. Our code only works with the student name and cohort.
 Add more information: hobbies, country of birth, height, etc.